 This collection includes sketches of six main buildings on the North Texas State University campus: the Administrative Building, the Historical Building (now Curry Hall), the Information Sciences Building (now Sycamore Hall), Marquis Hall, the Physics-Math Building (now the Physics Building), and the Psychology Building.

 These faculty handbooks are intended to outline and describe the policies, procedures, and traditions of this University in order to assist new faculty members.
 They also contain various amounts of general information regarding the University.
+These publications are now part of the University of North Texas Reasy Reference Collection.

 The publications start in the early 1960s and continue through the 1980s.
 The 2000's have responses to a publication, NT Outsider.
 The publications document the concerns of the students or facuty through humor, satire, or reportage.